DragonSpit/HPCsharp/README.md

 High performance C# generic algorithms.
 Community driven to raise C# performance.
 Parallel algorithms for sorting, merging, copying and others.
 Parallel Merge Sort and parallel Merge of arrays and lists.
 Linear and stable Radix Sort algorithm for arrays and lists of user defined classes sorted by key.
+Familiar interface, which is similar to standard C# Sort.
 Free and open source HPCsharp package on https://www.nuget.org

+Updated VisualStudio 2017 example solution, demonstrating usage with working examples.

 **_Version 3.0.3_** Just Released!
 Give it a try.